lciamp/snippet/README.md

 So I figured I would check out his books.

-"Let's Go" reminds me a lot of the "Flask Book" by Miguel Grinberg : https://flaskbook.com/.
+So far, "Let's Go" reminds me a lot of the "Flask Book" by Miguel Grinberg : https://flaskbook.com/.
 Which is a must read for anyone in the python Web App / API space.